This article is written by Sheryl Schuff and was originally published on July 10, 2013. It is intended for the U.S. business audience.

-Some of the largest financial risks entrepreneurs take are penalties and interest fees for incorrect payroll tax reporting, so it’s definitely worthwhile to understand what’s involved before getting started.
+Some of the largest financial risks entrepreneurs suffer are penalties and interest fees for incorrect payroll tax reporting.
+It’s definitely worthwhile to understand what’s involved before getting started.

-Who are employees?
+2. Who are employees?

 Improper classification of workers can cause substantial financial consequences and is one of the most important parts of payroll to understand.